What’s the problem?

 How do we help?

-St Gregory’s has been working with pioneering organisations in St Petersburg and Moscow to develop methods of working with children and young people with multiple disabilities that are suited to the Russian environment.
+St Gregory’s has been working Communication Space, a pioneering organisation in Moscow to develop methods of working with children and young people who are unable to speak.
+Many will be on the autistic spectrum, many also have learning difficulties or other disabilities.
 We are particularly keen to raise awareness of how Alternative and Augmentative Communication (AAC) can be used to help these children.

-• offering direct support to children and families, giving personalised help to 40 children and young people between them.
+- offers direct support to children and families, giving personalised help to 20 children and young people between them.